tradovate/custom-indicators/tutorial/AdvancedDrawing.md

 # Advanced Custom Drawing Tools
 ## Creating a Trend-Line Tool

 Because we can do whatever we want with JavaScript, we have a huge amount of freedom when developing our own custom drawing tools.
 This allows us to use advanced math, place graphics arbitrarily, and even add tooltips that contain custom calculations.
-In this article, I'll walk through creating a simple Trend-Line drawing tool.
+In this article, I'll demonstrate what we can accomplish with the Custom Drawing module by walking through the creation of a simple Trend-Line drawing tool.

-Let's will begin by building a template for our drawing tool.
+Let's begin by building a template for our drawing tool:

 ```js
 const predef = require("./tools/predef")